Posterior covariance information criterion for general loss functions: Proposed method

 Our proposed methods employ the posterior covariance as bias correction of empirical errors.

-\begin{remark}[Computational complexity] An important point of the proposed criteria is that their computational complexity is controlled only by the sampling of posterior distributions.
-Typical generalization error estimates such as Takeuchi Information Criterion (TIC; \citealp{Takeuchi_1976}), Regularization Information Criterion (RIC; \citealp{Shibata_1989}), and Generalised Information Criterion (GIC; \citealp{Konishi_Genshiro_1996}) employ information matrices like $\hat{J}_{s}:=(1/n)\sum_{i=1}^{n}\{-\nabla_{\theta}\nabla_{\theta}^{\top}s(X_{i},\theta_{s})\}$ and their inverses, where $\nabla_{\theta}$ is the gradient with respect to $\theta$.
-However, the computation of $\hat{J}^{-1}_{s}$ is instable and demanding; it requires $O(p^{3})$ computation.
-The proposed method utilises posterior covariance to avoid such a demanding computation. \end{remark}
+\begin{remark}[Computation] An important point of the proposed criteria is that their computation works well with the Bayesian computation.
+Typical generalisation error estimates such as Takeuchi Information Criterion (TIC; \citealp{Takeuchi_1976}), Regularization Information Criterion (RIC; \citealp{Shibata_1989}), and Generalised Information Criterion (GIC; \citealp{Konishi_Genshiro_1996}) employ information matrices like $\hat{J}_{s}:=(1/n)\sum_{i=1}^{n}\{-\nabla_{\theta}\nabla_{\theta}^{\top}s(X_{i},\theta_{s})\}$ and their inverses, where $\nabla_{\theta}$ is the gradient with respect to $\theta$.
+In particular, the computation of $\hat{J}^{-1}_{s}$ is instable and demanding in the standard Bayesian computation.
+Instead of this, the proposed method utilises posterior covariance to avoid such a demanding computation. \end{remark}

 \begin{remark}[Connection to WAIC] When working with a parametric model $\{p(x\mid\theta):\theta\in\Theta\}$, we set the minus log-likelihood as the loss function, and consider the posterior distribution with learning rate $\beta>0$.
 We then have $\nu(X,\theta)=-\log p(X\mid\theta)$ and $s(X,\theta)=\beta \log p(X\mid \theta)$.
 In this case, $\mathrm{PCIC}_{\mathrm{G}}$ is reduced to $\mathrm{WAIC}_{2}$ given in Section 8.3 of \cite{Watanabe_book_mtbs}: